Akshat-Sharma-02/SatVex/README.md

 ## 📜 License

 This project is developed as part of **Smart India Hackathon 2025**.
-All rights reserved © 2025 — Team SAT-TRACK
+All rights reserved © 2025 — Team DigiShakti

 ---